from £143 /night help Price for guests, Nights approx:

 A stunning kitchen complete with integrated appliances, including cooker, fridge freezer, dishwasher, washing machine & microwave.
 This room opens up into the atrium dining room, with doors onto a private terrace.

-Coffee maker, food processer, liquidiser, sandwich toasty maker, kettle, toaster and much more.
+Coffee maker, food processer, liquidiser, sandwich toasty maker, kettle, toaster, nespresso coffee machine (bring pods with you) and much more.

 The dining area is in the atrium within the kitchen.
 Doors lead off to a private breakfast terrace.